 for the inevitable," she said.
 The president has distinct ties to SMU.
-First lady Laura Bush is an alumna of SMU and she and Vice President Dick Cheney are former SMU trustees.
-Davis acknowledged positive effects of the heightened national attention on Waco.
+First lady Laura Bush is an alumna of SMU and she and Vice President Dick Cheney are former Davis acknowledged positive effects of the heightened national attention on Waco.
 She cited community improvement initiatives, such as the Waco Town Square project and the Community Vision Project, which aims at engaging citizens in the community.
-Brandon Moseley, community liaison in the Mayor DuPuy's office, said joint efforts between the university and Waco on the presidential library bid paved the TO GO IN.
+Brandon Moseley, community liaison in the Mayor DuPuy's office, said joint efforts between the university and Waco on the presidential library bid paved the T'S WHERE ALL THE TRENDY LISTEN TO STRANGE MUSIC KIDS STUDY.
+YOU HAVE TO WEAR GIRL JEANS AND way for increased communication between the two entities.

+Moseley offered thanks on the Mayor's behalf.

-Mayor's behalf.
-'She is very appreciative of the work Baylor and (Davis) did," Moseley said. between the two entities.
+'She is very appreciative of the work Baylor and (Davis) did," Moseley said.

 This establishment will be the third presidential library in Texas, joining the Lyndon Baines Johnson Library and Museum at the University of Texas-Austin and the George Bush Presidential Library and Museum at Texas A&M University in College Station.
 Given these nearby locations, Baylor's bid played up the prospect of creating a triangle of presidential libraries, Charlton said.
-Also in his correspondence, President Bush shared his perwe need.' from college.
+Also in his correspondence, President Bush shared his per- IT'S NOT YOUR SCENE, BRIAN, I'M TELLING YOU!